Notes: Grass, wood, damp stone, smoke, hot cocoa powder

 If you haven’t used any East Indonesian oud woods before, you are in for a real treat.
 Imagine yourself outdoors and sitting around a campfire or walking through the forest just after its rained.
 The species is Gyrinops rather than the usual Aquilaria of mainland South East Asia.
 This Gyrinops is distinct and offers less spice and brings a grassy sweetness instead.
 Great choice for fumigation of clothes, especially paired with one of our Indonesian oud oils.
 An excellent oud wood at a great price.

-Medium-colored pieces, are packed with the Cambodian sweetness so popular in the oud world.
-With notes of leather, berry, chicory, and chocolate, this oud wood is great for scenting clothes—and rooms—and pairs beautifully with one of our Cambodi or Thai oud oils.
-Wild harvested and sourced from Cambodia.
+Our customer favorite!
+Thin, lightly-colored pieces, are packed with the Cambodian sweetness so popular in the oud world.
+With notes of leather, chicory, and cherry tobacco, this oud wood is superior for scenting clothes—and rooms—and pairs beautifully with one of our Cambodi or Thai oud oils.
+Sourced directly from the mountainous border region between Cambodia and Thailand.

 Oudimentary sources this oud wood from a supplier native to the Assam region.
 He divides his time between South East Asia and Assam, overseeing his farms, from which this oud wood is harvested.
 On our last visit with him, he presented this oud wood, saying that there was finally a farm-raised oud wood thatoffered a complex scent profile similar to other Assam wild oud woods.
 These are smaller pieces with an impressive amount of resin.
 Notes include cinnamon, chicory, roasted hazelnut, and burnt sugar amongst others.
 Not too sweet, as is common with Indian oud woods, but a lovely scent profile which is great for fumigation.